danielveloso09/.dotfiles/README.md

 # My .dotfiles

-Thanks to Luís Witz that gave me a good start.
+Thanks to @luiswitz that gave me a good start.

 This is mostly a personal dotenvs configuration, but feel free to use it.